De-Bunking A Bit of Local Folklore

 When the newly constructed church home was completed in 1813, it was lighted by a large four-tiered glass chandelier purchased by the ladies of the church congregation for $300 — an impressive sum of money back in those days!

-in 1835the chandelier was replaced by oil lamps, dismantled into 1,725 parts, wrapped in newspapers and straw, and stored in a wooden crate under a stairway.
+During a renovation to the sanctuary in 1835, the chandelier was replaced by oil lamps, dismantled into 1,725 parts, wrapped in newspapers and straw, and stored in a wooden crate under a stairway.
 There it remained until it was discovered in the 1940s.

 The challenge to restore the chandelier was overwhelming and no-one accepted the task until the Church’s Bicentennial approached and a church couple, assisted by a few others, stepped up to the challenge.

-Waterford Glass Factory in Ireland.
+Extensive research indicated it was an “Adams” type chandelier, a style made by the Waterford Glass Factory in Ireland.
 While it has not been fully ascertained that Zion's is a Waterford piece, it very closely resembles Waterford chandeliers which still today hang in St. Paul’s Cathedral, London, and in Guild Hall, Bath.

-In its restoration, several broken pieces were replaced by The Monomura Studios of Washington, DC, and other missing pieces were replaced by
+In its restoration, several broken pieces were replaced by The Monomura Studios of Washington, DC, and other missing pieces were replaced bythe Gem Monogram and Cut Glass Corporation of New York — the largest supplier of antique crystal in the world.

 The restoration was completed and the chandelier re-hung and lighted for Christmas Eve services in 1977.